shiganai/Imitate_StickmanHB/README.md

 to develop applications

 Single_Stick is a bunch of applications to help people understand "induced acceleration analysis" with a single stick.

+Single_Stick is a bunch of applications to help people understand "induced acceleration analysis" with double sticks.